 After the huge drop in October, headline inflation is close to 2% in the Euro Area.
 Inflation finally reached 3% in the US while it reached the 2% threshold in the UK.
-Core inflation is slowly decreasing, it fell below 3% for the first time since 2021 in the Euro Area in March.
+Core inflation is slowly decreasing but remains higher than 2% in all countries.